foundersandcoders/coursebook/src/learn/typescript/index.md

 challenge: https://github.com/foundersandcoders/typescript-challenge
 ---

+This workshop is also available [as a video](https://www.youtube.com/watch?v=v4FLgfOSOaw).

 TypeScript is JavaScript with some additional syntax for describing what _types_ things are.
 Here's an example:

 ```ts